telepresenceio/telepresence/install/helm.md

 [Helm](https://helm.sh) is a package manager for Kubernetes that automates the release and management of software on Kubernetes.
 The Telepresence Traffic Manager can be installed via a Helm chart with a few simple steps.

+**Note** that installing the Traffic Manager through Helm will prevent `telepresence connect` from ever upgrading it.
+If you wish to upgrade a Traffic Manager that was installed via the Helm chart, please see the steps [below](#upgrading-the-traffic-manager)

 ## Before you begin

 The Telepresence Helm chart is hosted by Ambassador Labs and published at `https://app.getambassador.io`.